geoffsmithBK/incident-exposure/README.md

 ## Notes

 - Reflected readings are also valid from camera position if made from an 18% grey target
-- Adapted from [cinematography.net](https://cinematography.net/edited-pages/exposure.html) (CML, credit to Geoff Boyle NSC FBKS, 1950–2021)
+- Adapted from [cinematography.net](https://cinematography.net/edited-pages/exposure.html) (CML) in memory of Geoff Boyle NSC FBKS

 ## License